Girish2803/ola-uber.github.io/README.md

 </body>
 </html>
 ![l1](binaryheap.gif)

 ### Knapsack Problem
-Knapsack Problem: For optimizing resource allocation, like deciding the best set of drivers to deploy based on constraints.
+The Knapsack Problem is crucial for optimizing resource allocation in ride-sharing services.
+It helps in deciding the best set of drivers and vehicles to deploy in high-demand areas, taking into account various constraints such as driver availability and vehicle capacity.
+By using this algorithm, ride-sharing companies can maximize ride fulfillment and operational efficiency.
+Additionally, it aids in fleet management by ensuring that the most suitable drivers and vehicles are strategically positioned to meet demand, thereby enhancing overall service profitability and effectiveness.
 [Click here to view implementation](Knapsack.cpp)
 Time Complexity: O(N*W)
 Reason: There are two nested loops